MicrosoftDocs/dynamics365smb-docs/business-central/across-share-data.md

 ### About filter lists

-Using the filter pane on collection pages, you can apply filters narrow the records shown in the list.
+Using the filter pane on collection pages, you can apply filters to narrow-down the records shown in the list.
 If you use the **Copy Link** action or copy the URL from the browser, the page link won't respect the filters.
 Users that open the link will see the full collection.
-The way to keep the filtering on a collection page link is to save the filtered page as a view first.
+The way to keep the filtering on a collection page link is to save the filtered page as a **View** first.
 Then, open the view and copy the link from there.

-For more information, see [Sorting, Searching, and Filtering](ui-enter-criteria-filters.md)
+For more information, see [Sorting, Searching, and Filtering](ui-enter-criteria-filters.md).
 <!-- DOESNT WORK ny sorting or filtering you've done on lists will also be kept in the link, so those who open the page will see the same data as you.
 For more information, see [Sorting, Searching, and Filtering](ui-enter-criteria-filters.md).

 https://navdevvm-0604/BC200/?company=CRONUS%20International%20Ltd.&bookmark=27%3bEgAAAAJ7CDIAMQAyADMAMwA1ADcAMg%3d%3d&node=0000232e-8905-0000-0c5a-c400836bd2d2&page=22&filter=Customer.Name%20IS%20%27Somadis%27 seems to be node because this works: https://navdevvm-0604/BC200/?company=CRONUS%20International%20Ltd.&bookmark=27%3bEgAAAAJ7CDIAMQAyADMAMwA1ADcAMg%3d%3d&page=22&filter=Customer.Name%20IS%20%27Somadis%27-->